RJPearson94/demo-typescript-inversify-app/web-app/README.md

 The tests and code coverage report can be run from the command line by opening the command prompt in the project folder and running the following command `yarn test`

 The app can be run from the command line by opening the command prompt in the project folder and running the following command `yarn start`
-**Please note:** if another application is already running on port 3000 then an error will appear
+**Please note:** if another application is already running on the port specified in the .env then an error will appear